Accessibility

 We want Centre of the Cell to be an accessible, diverse and enjoyable environment for all visitors, where everyone can learn and feel included in science, especially those who have not felt included before.
 We are working to increase our accessibility offer so that all visitors can engage with our content and sessions and walk away having a more positive attitude towards science.

-Beginning December 2022, we will be running an SEND consultation to help us improve accessibility at Centre of the Cell.
+We are running an SEND consultation to help us improve accessibility at Centre of the Cell.
 If you have any suggestions about how we could make Centre of the Cell more accessible to you and others, or if you would like to get involved with the consultation process, please get in contact with Jessica Moon (Learning Team Leader) on: jessica.moon@qmul.ac.uk

 We appreciate your support, so participation in the consultation process will result in the opportunity to take part in some discounted and free shows!